 Love advice: Strike up a conversation – 97% of surveyed Aussies prefer initiating a conversation to liking a photo on social media.

 5. Set your heart racing

-Whatever your fancy: feathered fascinators or Akubras, the Birdsville Races (1-2 September 2017) transforms a dusty Queensland town of around 120 residents to 10,000 for the Melbourne Cup of the Outback.
+Whatever your fancy: feathered fascinators or Akubras, the Birdsville Races (31 August-1 September 2018) transforms a dusty Queensland town of around 120 residents to 10,000 for the Melbourne Cup of the Outback.

 The two-day racing carnival – which stakes its claim among Australia’s most iconic events – has become something of a bucket list experience, no doubt setting many hearts a flutter in the one-pub town.
 Strut your stuff track-side or pull up a pew at the Birdsville Hotel.

 If life’s a marathon, there’s no better place to check out the talent than the Noosa Triathlon Multi Sport Festival (31 October-4 November 2018).
 It’s recognised as Australia’s largest triathlon and multi-sport festival of its kind in the world – not to mention the largest Olympic distance triathlon on the planet.
 What’s more, in 2018, IRONMAN’s new kid on the block, Runaway Noosa Marathon (26 May 2018), doesn’t put a foot wrong, matching heart-pumping action with tantalising food and wine!

 Nor forgetting, of course, that Noosa is arguably one of the most romantic places on Earth, blessed with an average 300 days of sunshine a year and described by travel bible Lonely Planet as “a swanky resort town with a stunning natural landscape of crystalline beaches and tropical rainforests”.

 Love Advice: Get those digits – 35% of surveyed Aussies exchanged phone numbers at a live event.